YousifGamal/Direct-Utility-Estimation/readme.txt

 Output: two text files of the result
--"Tabular Form.txt" for the tabular form method -"Function Estimation.txt" for the function approximation method
+-"Tabular Form.txt" for the tabular form method -"Function Approximation.txt" for the function approximation method

 World policies are fixed in the code